ringcentral/ringcentral-api-docs/docs/notifications/manual/webhooks.md

 ## Create Webhook Renewal Event Filter

-RingCentral webhooks expire and will expire unless they are renewed.
-A webhook subscription can also subscribe for special reminder events.
+RingCentral webhooks expire unless they are renewed.
+To help keep webhooks active and alive, applications can subscribe to special reminder events.
 The reminder events have a simple body with an `expiresIn` property containing the expiration time in seconds.

 The subscription event filter has the following format with the `threshold` and `interval` parameters to govern when reminders are sent and how often: